Nightshade (DC Comics): Suicide Squad

-Once integrated into the DC Universe in Crisis on Infinite Earths, Nightshade was revamped as a government super-spy who worked for Task Force X aka the Suicide Squad.
+Once integrated into the DC Universe in Crisis on Infinite Earths, Nightshade was revamped as a government super-spy who worked for Task Force X, also known as the Suicide Squad.
 Many of her adventures alongside Captain Atom during their Charlton interactions were retconned into instead being with King Faraday.
 While the Suicide Squad's core group was busy dealing with the events of the crossover Legends, Nightshade, along with fellow spy Nemesis, was sent overseas to infiltrate the mercenary death squad known as "Jihad".
 Taking the name Chimera, Nightshade was forced to participate in the massacre of innocent civilians at an airport as Jihad sought to demonstrate their effectiveness to a potential client.
 This event deeply affected Nightshade, causing tension between her and Suicide Squad leader Amanda Waller.
 As a result of the mission with Jihad, Nightshade was removed from her position as a spy and given the job of being the handler for the mentally unstable sorceress known as the Enchantress.
 She also served as Waller's liaison between Task Force X and a rival government program known as Project ATOM (which brought Nightshade into contact with the superhero Captain Atom).

 As the series progressed, Nightshade revealed her past to her team: her post-Crisis origin was that she was the princess of the "Land of Nightshades".
 Eve Eden's mother Maureen was the queen of the Land of Nightshades, and fled to Earth with her infant children to escape the demonic power of an entity known as the Incubus.
 Eve believed she was a normal child until her mother took her and her brother Larry into the Land of Nightshades, to show them their true heritage.
 This was a costly mistake.
 The Incubus found them, kidnapped Larry and mortally wounded Maureen.
 Eve's mother used her last breath to reveal to Eve her hereditary powers over darkness.
 Eve promised her dying mother that she would one day return to save her younger brother.
 The Incubus possessed Larry's body, killing him in the process, and hid within the Land of Nightshades slaughtering all remaining human inhabitants.
 It was revealed that when Nightshade (who post-Crisis now possessed the additional ability of teleportation) used her powers to teleport that the process required her to pass through the barren and haunted Land of Nightshades.